keboola/developers-docs/extend/common-interface/folders.md

     /data/out/tables/myfile.csv/part02
     /data/out/tables/myfile.csv.manifest

-Sliced files must not contain headers and must have columns specified in [manifest file](/extend/common-interface/manifest-files/) or in output mapping configuration.
+No sliced files can contain headers.
+They must have their columns specified in the [manifest file](/extend/common-interface/manifest-files/) or in the output mapping configuration.

-Example of specifying columns in the manifest file `/data/out/tables/myfile.csv.manifest`
+The following is an example of specifying columns in the manifest file `/data/out/tables/myfile.csv.manifest`:

     {
         "source": "myfile.csv",